sveltejs/kit/documentation/docs/25-build-and-deploy/70-adapter-cloudflare-workers.md

 ### config

-Path to your custom `wrangler.toml` config file.
+Path to your custom `wrangler.toml` or `wrangler.json` config file.

 ### platformProxy